adrakes/GMDA/README.md

 Total: 938.920263
 ```

-* select a subset S2 of n conformations maximizing the distances between the conformations selected.
+#### Select a subset S2 of n conformations maximizing the distances between the conformations selected.
 Hint: you may use the smart seeding procedure used in k-means.

+To create subset S2, we again use the "Cluster Analysis" package from SBL library, this time applying k-means with a non random/smart seeding procedure and k = 1103 in order to have S1 & S2 of equal size.

 We use the following command line:
 ```
 ./sbl-cluster-k-means-euclid.exe --k-means-k 1103 --points-file /home/cloudera/GMDA/hybrid-TRRT-BH-BLN__minima.txt --k-means-selector=plusplus --verbose
 ```
-The algorithm ran for ~ 3h 15min and produced
+The algorithm ran for ~ 3h 15min and produced [these](https://github.com/paulvercoustre/Geometric-Methods-in-Data-Analysis/tree/master/data/S2) files.
 ```
 General Statistics: